 As a newly minted researcher, Dr. Sue Biggins chose Fred Hutchinson Cancer Research Center because of what it isn’t: It isn’t about playing it safe or working alone.
 It isn’t about empire building.
 It’s not full of policies and politics to trip over.
 It’s all about having the freedom, she said, to do the best, most unconventional science possible.

-“Definitely more home runs are hit here because there’s an unspoken expectation that you should do something big, stuff that’s really going to be a game-changer,” Biggins said.
+“Definitely more home runs are hit here because there’s an unspoken expectation that you should do something big, stuff that’s really going to be a game-changer,” said Biggins, who directs the Basic Sciences Division.
 “Good fundamental science is inherently risky.”

 Before she became a researcher, Biggins thought the mechanics of cell division were completely understood.
 It didn’t take her long to figure out that many questions remained, and she sought to answer some of them.
 In the Hutch’s Basic Sciences Division, she made an important contribution to the study of cell division by figuring out how specialized “cellular machines” known as kinetochores allow cells to separate and distribute their chromosomes accurately.